01-edu/public/subjects/devops/cloud-design/README.md

 ### Architecture

-By using your solutions in your previous projects `crud-master`, `play-with-containers`, and `orchestrator` you have to design and deploy the infrastructure in a cloud platform of your choice and you must respect the requirements for the project consisting of the following components:
+By using your solutions in your previous projects `crud-master`, `play-with-containers`, and `orchestrator` you have to design and deploy the infrastructure on AWS respecting the project requirements, consisting of the following components:

 - `inventory-database container` is a PostgreSQL database server that contains your inventory database, it must be accessible via port `5432`.
 - `billing-database container` is a PostgreSQL database server that contains your billing database, it must be accessible via port `5432`.